Here are some of my first impressions and photographs I took in Shanghai, where I'm based this summer.

 On the one hand, they keep the city going safe and sound, but on the other, sometimes I felt like they do it a bit too rigidly.
-In one park in downtown, I heard a whistle constantly - so I watched what's going on; for example, one girl put her feet on the bench she was sitting on.
+In one park in downtown, I constantly heard whistle-blowing, so I watched what's going on.
+For example, one girl put her feet on the bench she was sitting on.
 In a second, one of the guards was there to tell her to put them down.
-A kid went onto the grass; whistle, the guard kicked him out as apparently, the grass is only to be looked at.
+A kid went onto the grass; whistle, the guard kicked him out.
+Apparently, the grass here is only to be looked at.
 And so on.

 Another aspect represented in ample quantities is the number of plants.
 Trees take any place without concrete or asphalt.
 Thank goodness for that, as there is a lot of concrete!

 ..and there are many pretty parks.
 An interesting observation, just as many European parks have pigeons, parks here have cats.

 On my first journey towards the city centre I went to two parks, the first was Kang Jian Yuan:

 The second was Xujiahui Park, which stands on the former place of the Ta Chung Hua Rubber Factory and the Pathé Company.
-There is a reminder of the first named, its smokestack was preserved and incorporated into the park.
+There is a reminder of the first named; its smokestack was preserved and incorporated into the park.
 As you might know, I like it when places show appreciation of their industrial heritage, so this was an exciting find.

 What was also very cool, was the view just next to the park; as the second-largest building on the planet, the Shanghai Tower, came in sight.

-At that time, I was tired already, so I thought to stop at best and return home - which was an opportunity to try the local subway system, which was quite an experience on its own.
+At that time, I was tired already, so I thought to stop at best and return home — which was an opportunity to try the local subway system: quite an experience on its own.

 And as of the business district with the Shanghai Tower, that's where I went the next day.